dewyman/TALON-paper-2019/README.md

 You can find the paper here:

+To download the TALON program, please visit https://github.com/dewyman/TALON To download the ENCODE DCC deployment of the TALON pipeline, please visit https://github.com/ENCODE-DCC/long-read-rna-pipeline

 ## refs
 Contains instructions for downloading reference genomes, GENCODE annotations, and variant files.
 Also includes scripts we used to prepare input files for TranscriptClean and TALON initializations.